6 Congenital disorders caused by teratogens

 Yes, alcohol is dangerous throughout pregnancy.
 Even after 10 weeks of gestation, alcohol can still harm the fetus even though it may not cause congenital malformations.
 Fetal brain and physical growth can be affected if alcohol is drunk at any time during pregnancy.
-If the mother only starts to drink after the first three months of pregnancy, the growth of the fetal brain and body can be slowed causing brain damage and intra-uterine growth restriction.
+If the mother only starts to drink after the first 3 months of pregnancy, the growth of the fetal brain and body can be slowed causing brain damage and intra-uterine growth restriction.

 Therefore, there is no time during pregnancy when it is safe for the mother to drink alcohol.

 Women should stop drinking alcohol before they conceive, and not drink alcohol at any time during pregnancy, to ensure that their unborn infants are not damaged by alcohol.

 6-18 What other factors may alter the risk of alcohol damaging the fetus?

 Drinking alcohol affects individuals differently.
 Some individuals become drunk on small amounts of alcohol while others are unaffected by large volumes.
 The critical factor that determines the effect of alcohol in a person is the level of alcohol in their blood, the so-called blood alcohol concentration (BAC).
 An individual is more affected by a high blood alcohol concentration than by a low blood alcohol concentration.

 A high maternal blood alcohol concentration also results in a high blood alcohol concentration in the fetus, as alcohol crosses the placenta easily.
 The higher the fetal blood alcohol concentration, the greater is the risk of damage to the fetus.